calumdavey/calumdavey.oldsite/files/COVID19/GraphsWalkthrough.md

 The final step before we can actually plot the data is to tell `R` that the time variable is supposed to be a date, and to ensure that each country only has one entry per day (looking at you, USA).
 The latter is achieved with `aggregate()`.
 Finally, since we are only interested in the state of the epidemic once local transmission started, we set an arbitrary minimum number of deaths.
-Doing so means that we are plotting the trend in deaths after at least five deaths were recorded in the country in one day.
+Doing so means that we are plotting the trend in deaths after at least ten deaths were recorded in the country.

 ```r
 # Identify the dates as dates in the data